open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

 ### Tracez Details

-To implement Tracez, spans need to be collected, aggregated, and rendered on a webpage.

-For OpenTelemetry, a custom `span processor` can be made to interface with the `Tracer` API to collect spans.
+For OpenTelemetry, a custom [span processor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#span-processor) SHOULD be made to interface with the [Tracer API](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#tracer) to collect spans.
 This span processor collects references to running spans and exports completed spans to its own memory or directly to an aggregator.
-An alternative to a span processor is using some sort of profiler.
+An alternative to a span processor is using some sort of profiler as a proxy shim layer.

-A `data aggregator` keeps track of counts for running, error, and latency buckets for spans grouped by their name.
-It also samples some spans to provide users with more information.
-To prevent memory overload, only some spans are sampled for each bucket for each span name; for example, if that sampled span max number is set to 5, then only up to 55 pieces of span data can be kept for each span name in the aggregator (sampled_max * number of buckets = 5 * [running + error + 9 latency buckets] =  5 * 11 = 55).
+There SHOULD be a `data aggregator` that tracks running, error, and latency buckets counts for spans grouped by their respective name.
+The aggregator MUST also hold some sampled spans to provide users with more information.
+To prevent memory overload, only some spans MUST be sampled for each bucket for each span name; for example, if that sampled span max number is set to 5, then only up to 55 pieces of span data can be kept for each span name in the aggregator (sampled_max * number of buckets = 5 * [running + error + 9 latency buckets] =  5 * 11 = 55).

-When the user visits the Tracez endpoint, likely something similar to `host:port/tracez`, then the distribution of latencies for span names will be rendered.
-When clicking on buckets counts for a span name, additional details on individual sampled spans for that bucket would be shown.
+When the user visits the Tracez endpoint, likely something similar to `host:port/tracez`, then the distribution of latencies for span names MUST be rendered.
+When clicking on buckets counts for a span name, additional details on individual sampled spans for that bucket MUST be shown.
 These details would include trace ID, parent ID, span ID, start time, attributes, and more depending on the type of bucket (running, error, or latency) and what's implemented/recorded in the other components.
-See [HTTP Server](#http-server) for more information on implementation.
+See [HTTP Server](#http-server) for more information on that and other implementation details.

-For all of these, the thread safety of all of these components needs to be taken into account.
-With a span processor, data aggregator, and HTTP server configuration, there needs to be tests that ensure correct, deterministic, and safe behavior when the different components try to access the same data structures concurrently.
-Additionally, the span data itself needs to be thread-safe since those fields will be accessed or copied in the aggregator and server level.
+For all of these, the thread safety of all of these components MUST be taken into account.
+With a span processor, data aggregator, and HTTP server configuration, there SHOULD be tests that ensure correct, deterministic, and safe behavior when the different components try to access the same data structures concurrently.
+The data aggregator and span processor SHOULD have tests at the very lease.
+Additionally, the span data itself MUST to be thread-safe since those fields will be accessed or copied in the aggregator and server level.

 ### TraceConfigz Details